csc301-2025-f/deliverable-documents/deliverables/D2/iteration-02-review.md

  * Ordered from most to least important, with supporting argument explaining a change.

 #### Q3(b).
 Integration & Next steps
-Briefly explain how you integrated the previously developed individuals components as one product (i.e. How did you split the code across your team) and how was the code integrated together.
+Briefly explain how you integrated the previously developed individuals components as one product (i.e. How did you split the work across your team) and how was the work integrated together.

  * Keep this very short (1-3 lines).